RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 sudo reboot
 ```

-## Complete Workflow for Each Cloned VM
+Do it for each VM:

 **Control Plane (192.168.122.10):**
 ```bash